janlils/equilibrium-rl-agents/README.md

 # sarsa-farmers

-Agent-based SARSA simulation for agricultural market selection with linear value approximation.
-Farmers (agents) learn which market to join or stay on given price-feedback, costs, switching frictions, and exogenous shocks.
+Agent-based SARSA simulation for market selection with linear value approximation.
+Agents learn which market to join or stay on given price-feedback, costs, switching frictions, and exogenous shocks.
 The simulator tracks actual vs. optimal allocations and produces visual summaries and aggregate statistics.

 ## Table of Contents
 1. [Architecture](#architecture)